|

 "Go then!" he said, "I will follow."

 Moriea took a deep breath and felt as if a great burden had been lifted from her chest.
 She shifted her weight against the hard ground beneath her and the stone wall against her back, being careful not to wake her children.
 Torun was sitting beside her with his back against the wall and his head on her shoulder; Halseth was lying in her arms.
-Both were sleeping peacefully, knowing they were safe now… now that they were with their mother.
+Both were sleeping peacefully, knowing they were safe now

 She looked down at the soft contours of Halseth's face.
 The silhouette of his cheeks and the round curves of his rising and falling shoulders were traced gently by the fading light of dusk, a silver lining against the dark ebony tones of his bare skin.
 She smiled for the first time in days, and closed her eyes as warm tears of gratitude streamed down her face.
 She didn't know how much longer they would be together, but she would savor every moment.